lupyuen/lupyuen.github.io/src/dashboard.md

 TODO

+_What if we prefer another cloud?
+Or our own machine?_

-Steps here will work for probably any Debian Bookworm machine.
+The steps below will work for any Debian Bookworm machine.

 # Create Our Virtual Machine